That Clauses after Verbs

 4. They denied that they did anything wrong.

-Point 2: Many of these noun clauses start with the word that, which is often omitted in spoken English.
+Point 2: Many of these noun clauses start with that, which is often omitted in spoken English.

 1. I think that he is not coming to work today.